U.S.-Mexico border apprehensions for the fiscal year surpassed 1 million in June

 CBP said this year’s numbers “somewhat overstate” the actual crossings because so many have been expelled into Mexico under a public-health order the Trump administration put in place during the coronavirus pandemic, only to try to enter again.

-The Biden administration has kept that public-health order in place, though Biden has exempted unaccompanied minors and increasingly, migrant families.
+The Biden administration has kept that public-health order in place, though the president has exempted unaccompanied minors and increasingly, migrant families.

-Thirty-four percent of those caught crossing the border illegally in June had tried to enter the United States at least once before in the last year, officials said.
+Thirty-four percent of those caught crossing the border illegally in June had tried to enter the United States at least once before in the past year, officials said.
 In fiscal years 2014 to 2019, repeat attempts were much lower, averaging about 14 percent.

-Single adults are the largest group of those attempting to cross, though their numbers dipped 3 percent in June, and most were expelled.
+Single adults are the largest group of those apprehended while attempting to cross, though their numbers dipped 3 percent in June, to just over 117,600 people.
+Eighty-two percent of them were expelled.
 Apprehensions of unaccompanied minors and migrant families — groups that provoked a border crisis in fiscal 2019 — increased in June, the agency said.

 Apprehensions of unaccompanied children rose to 15,253 in June, an 8 percent increase over May.
 The number of migrant families taken into custody at the border jumped 25 percent, to 55,805, still “well below” the peak of 88,587 in May 2019, officials said.